MahinShahriar1/MahinShahriar1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am currently a Ph.D. student in the Department of Electrical and Computer Engineering at New York University, working under the supervision of Prof. Yuzhang Lin.
+My research focuses on power distribution systems, low-voltage network visibility, smart metering, graph analytics, and learning-based voltage estimation.

-First, Let me introduce myself.
-I am a recent graduate from the Department of Electrical and Electronic Engineering at Bangladesh University of Engineering & Technology.
-During my studies, I had the opportunity to work under the guidance of Dr. Abdul Hasib Chowdhury on fault detection in transmission lines of power system networks.
-This experience allowed me to implement various CNN models and computer vision architectures in power systems, smart grids, and microgrids.
-With this background, I am eager to pursue postgraduate studies, with a focus on exploring the applications of AI in power systems and delving deeper into the fascinating world of smart grids and microgrids.
+Before joining NYU, I completed my undergraduate studies in Electrical and Electronic Engineering at Bangladesh University of Engineering & Technology.
+During that time, I worked under the guidance of Dr. Abdul Hasib Chowdhury on fault detection in transmission-line power-system networks, where I explored convolutional neural networks and computer vision methods for power-system monitoring.

+My current research investigates how sparse high-reporting-rate smart meters can be combined with existing advanced metering infrastructure to improve near-real-time voltage visibility in low-voltage distribution networks.
+I am particularly interested in strategic sensor placement, community detection, graph neural networks, and data-driven methods that can support reliable and intelligent operation of modern distribution grids.